The Grants Review and Awards Committee

 Professor Pang’s research interests include genomic and gene studies of glaucoma (POAG and PACG), age-related macular degeneration, polypoidal choridal vasculopathy, central serous chorioretinopathy, diabetic retinopathy, diabetic macular edema, retinitis pigmentosa, retinoblastoma, uveitis, myopia, congenital cataracts, keratoconus and corneal dystrophies.
 He also works on therapeutic effects of green tea extract, catechins, small herbal molecules and GHRHR (Growth hormone related hormone receptor) agonists and antagonists against ocular complications, especially inflammation, in cellular and animal studies.
 His other research area is on the biological roles played by induced pluripotent stem cells (iPSCs), periodontal ligament-derived stem cells (PDLSCs) and adipose-derived stem cells (ADSCs) in retinal ganglion cells survival and axon regeneration.

 Professor Pang has published more than 410 papers in international peer-reviewed journals and 16 book chapters.

 Professor Daniel Pauleikhoff, MD

-Prof. Pauleikhoff was awarded his Medical Degree from the University of Münster in 1983, and became a research associate at the Department of Ophthalmology at the University of Essen, Germany.
+Professor Pauleikhoff was awarded his medical degree from the University of Münster, Germany, in 1983, and became a research associate at the Department of Ophthalmology at the University of Duisburg-Essen, Germany.
 He then specialised in retinal diseases and completed his residency in 1988.
-Afterwards he started an 18-month fellowship in medical retina with Prof. A.C.
-Bird and J. Marshall at the Institute of Ophthalmology/Moorfields Eye Hospital, London, UK.
+Afterwards, he started an 18-month fellowship in medical retina with Professor Alan C. Bird and Professor John Marshall at the University College London Institute of Ophthalmology/Moorfields Eye Hospital, in London, UK.

-Dr. Francisco Rodríguez, MD
+Dr Francisco J. Rodríguez, MD